Walter Gretzky A Great One Too.

 It was on a warm, sunny, spring afternoon when I saw Wayne Gretzky in person for the very first time.
 Gretzky was a skinny, pimply faced kid who walked out the front doors of Maple Leaf Gardens that day back on March 29th,1980.
 It was Gretzky’s first season in the National Hockey League and almost everyone in Canada already knew of this Wonderkid from Brantford Ontario.

-Who the hell could get away with wearing the number ninety-nine on his jersey anyway and who did this scrawny kid think he was challenging Marcel Dionne for the NHL scoring championship in just his first year?
+Who the hell could get away with wearing a number like ninety-nine on his jersey anyway?
+Who did this scrawny kid think he was challenging Marcel Dionne for the scoring championship in just his first season in the NHL?

 The person Wayne has always credited for his success was his first hockey coach, his father.